TecnologiaVideojuegos/proyectovideojuego-equipo-b/README.md

   Álvaro Barragán Codesal, 1º GII, programación, testeador y sonido

   Ángel Luis Jiménez Coronado, 4º FAU, Diseño Web / Desarrollo Web

-##Special Mention to:
-  Ángel Luis Jiménez Coronado, who was the only Art designer and spent with the Game chief hundreds of ours to materialize the game idea